European Works Council

 Each year, the SC has three regular meetings and the EWC meets twice in plenary session (of which one is dedicated to training for delegates).
-The Group Chief HR and Organization Officer and the EWC Relation & Labour Network attend these meetings, and Group management attends the June plenary.
-Besides the regular meetings, during the year additional meetings can also take place, as well as meetings of ad hoc working groups on specific topics (e.g. digital and technological transformation topics)
+The Group Chief HR and Organization Officer and the EWC Relation & Labour Network attend these meetings, and Group Top management attends the June plenary.
+Besides the regular meetings, during the year additional meetings can also take place even in hybrid mode or in full remote mode, as well as meetings of ad hoc working groups on specific topics (e.g. digital and technological transformation topics).

-There are approximately 10 meetings between the EWC and the Parent Company held over a total of approximately 20 days.
+There are approximately 10 meetings (on-site, hybrid and remote), held over a total of approximately 20 days.

 The Parent Company sets the agenda of the meetings in agreement with the Secretary of the EWC, who may also propose other topics for discussion during the meetings.
 Part of the agenda always includes updates on some specific issues, such as those related to human resources, of particular interest to the EWC.

 The Group also shares strategic issues with the EWC such as new types of work organisation due to the technological and digital transformation in progress.

 In this regard, in 2017 a joint declaration on teleworking was signed, followed by a declaration on Diversity and Inclusion in 2019, the one on the Emergency crisis caused by the Covid-19 pandemic in 2021 and the very last one on the New Sustainable Way of Working in a Next Normal Scenario signed very recently, 16 February 2023.